Skip to content ↓

 • Working as part of the safeguarding team to report and follow up concerns

-Coaches/Teachers are responsible for
+Class teachers/Coaches are responsible for

 • Recording attendance on a daily basis, using the correct codes